Here you will find a guideline on how to set up Saros.

 You can turn the Follow Mode on and of.
-In Follow Mode Saros will automatically sync your Eclipse view with the user you are following, opening shared files the the other users is opening, and autoamtically scrolling the visible part of the editor of open files, so you always see what the followed user sees.
+In Follow Mode Saros will automatically sync your Eclipse view with the user you are following, opening shared files the user is opening, and automatically scroll to the visible part of the editor of open files, so you always see what the followed user sees.

 Leave the session:

 Click here to leave the current session.
 If you are the host, the session will be closed and all participants will be ejected from the session.